benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

 <h2 id="horton">Horton</h2>

+{%
+  include 'partials/image-with-caption.html'
+  image:"horton.jpeg"
+  caption:"Looking west towards Port Eynon" alt-text:"A large, sandy beach dotted with families, with dunes and vegetation in the foreground."
+%}

 Horton is a popular sandy beach on the east side of Port Eynon.
 It has a small car park with with toilets and takeaway coffee in summer months.

 - Date: 16 August 2025